Areas of Interest

 Recent Scholarly Activity

-“‘Bad Politics and Bad Art’: John Banville’s Novels as Quest for the Individual” (Presentation, American Conference for Irish Studies.
-March 2017, University of Missouri-Kansas City).
+“‘Bad Politics and Bad Art:’ John Banville’s Novels as Quest for the Individual.”
+Presented at American Conference for Irish Studies, March 2017, University of Missouri-Kansas City.